typedb/typedb-ml/kglib/kgcn/README.md

 - Prepare the data:

-  - If you already have an insatnce of Grakn running, make sure to stop it using `./grakn server stop`
+  - If you already have an instance of Grakn running, make sure to stop it using `./grakn server stop`

   - Download the pre-loaded Grakn distribution from the [latest release](https://github.com/graknlabs/kglib/releases/latest)